sysown/proxysql/doc/proxysql_cluster/proxysql_cluster_working.md

 The `ProxySQL_Checksum_Value` class is used to store checksum values for modules.
 It includes member variables such as version and epoch to keep track of the version and epoch of the checksum value.

-# Initializing Monitoring Threads
+# Initializing Cluster Monitoring Threads
 Each node within the ProxySQL cluster monitors core nodes to identify any updates in module configuration.
 This is achieved by dedicating a separate thread for each core node, for continuous monitoring for changes.
+Note that this is not a thread from MySQL Monitor, but from Cluster.

 ## Load ProxySQL Servers
 When the ProxySQL instance is started or the `LOAD PROXYSQL SERVERS TO RUNTIME` command is executed, the latest `proxysql_servers` table records are fetched from the database.
 This result set is passed to the ProxySQL Cluster's `load_servers_list` method.